 Noticing Gentle Passers-By

 I later had an experience with a group of friends, which allowed me to see first-hand the effect of developing a harmonious inner state upon the surrounding environment.
-We were sitting in a clearing in a wooded area, celebrating an event in the cycle of the earth’s passage around the sun and began to sing some mantras, which we also learned from Belsebuub’s writing.
+We were sitting in a clearing in a wooded area, and began to sing some mantras, which we also learned from Belsebuub’s writing.
 I felt a harmony within the environment and a sense of peacefulness inside myself.

 I let my eyes close slightly while singing the mantra, but when I opened them, became aware of a group of deer, which were gently sauntering past us.
 We maintained our peaceful state and watched the deer as they casually wandered off further into the woods.